MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Experiments

 \subsubsection{\textbf{Inference Speed}}

-As shown in Table \ref{tab:speed}, our \textbf{MCAT models} demonstrate superior computational efficiency compared to the Qwen2.5-Omni-7B under the same BF16 A100 GPU setup, despite the models utilizing Whisper encoders with vastly different token lengths (750 tokens vs. \textbf{30 tokens for a speech sample}).
-Specifically, the MCAT-Small-9B model achieves a remarkable inference time of only 76 seconds when utilizing 4 GPUs (batch 50), which is a $\mathbf{3.3\times}$ speedup over the 253 seconds required by Qwen2.5-Omni-7B (4 GPUs, VLLM dynamic batch).
-Even the larger MCAT-Large-27B model remains significantly faster, completing the task in 169 seconds, validating the highly optimized architecture.
+As shown in Table \ref{tab:speed}, our \textbf{MCAT models} demonstrate superior computational efficiency compared to Qwen2.5-Omni- 7B under the same BF16 A100 GPU setup.
+This advantage stems from our optimized architecture which utilizes only \textbf{30 tokens per speech sample} compared to the 750 tokens typically required by Qwen2.5-Omni.
+Specifically, the {MCAT-Small-9B} model achieves a remarkable inference time of only \textbf{96 seconds} using the vLLM~\cite{kwon2023efficient} framework with dynamic batching.
+This represents a $\mathbf{3.37\times}$ speedup over the 323 seconds required by Qwen2.5-Omni-7B.
+Even the significantly larger {MCAT-Large-27B} model remains substantially faster than the baseline, completing the same task in 182 seconds and further validating the efficiency of our sequence compression strategy.